mviereck/x11docker/README.md

 ![x11docker-gui dependencies screenshot](/../screenshots/x11docker-dependencies.png?raw=true)

+# Password prompt
+root permissions are needed only to run docker.
+X servers run as unprivileged user.

+Running x11docker as unprivileged user:
+ - x11docker checks whether docker needs a password to run and whether `su` or `sudo` are needed to get root privileges.
+A password prompt appears, if needed.
+ - If that check fails and does not match your setup, use option `--pw FRONTEND`. `FRONTEND` can be one of `su sudo gksu gksudo lxsu lxsudo kdesu kdesudo beesu pkexec` or `none`.

+Running x11docker as root:
+ - Commands other than `docker` are executed as unprivileged user determined with [`logname`](http://pubs.opengroup.org/onlinepubs/9699919799/utilities/logname.html).
+(You  can specify another host user with `--hostuser USER`).
+ - Unfortunately, some systems do not provide `DISPLAY` and `XAUTHORITY` for root, but needed for nested X servers like Xephyr.
+In that case, tools like `gksu` or `gksudo` can help.

 # Security
 Scope of x11docker is to run dockered GUI applications while preserving and improving container isolation.
 Core concept is: